 OLMS staff conduct investigations to determine if violations of the LMRDA provisions have occurred.
 Investigations are initiated based on various sources such as complaints from union members; information developed by OLMS as a result of reviewing reports filed; information developed during an OLMS audit of a union's books and records; and information obtained from other government agencies.
 Investigations may involve civil matters (such as an election of union officers) or criminal matters (such as embezzlement of union funds).

 OLMS initiates investigations of regularly scheduled union officer elections upon receipt of a timely filed complaint from a union member protesting the election.
 If an investigation discloses violations of the LMRDA which may have affected the outcome of the election, OLMS gives the union an opportunity to correct the violation through voluntary compliance, usually by rerunning the challenged election under OLMS supervision.
-If warranted, OLMS may take legal action to set aside the challenged election and order a new election under OLMS supervision.
+If warranted, OLMS may take legal action to set aside the challenged election and seek an order for a new election under OLMS supervision.

 OLMS conducts embezzlement investigations to protect and safeguard union funds and assets.
 OLMS must refer information it uncovers regarding possible embezzlement violations by union officers or employees to the U.S. Attorney who decides if criminal prosecution is warranted.
 Persons who have been convicted of embezzlement or certain other crimes specified by the LMRDA may not hold union office or employment for up to 13 years after the conviction or after the end of imprisonment.

-IV.
-Education and Compliance Assistance
+4. Education and Compliance Assistance

 OLMS has an active education and compliance assistance program to promote voluntary compliance with the LMRDA by informing union officers and others affected by the law of their responsibilities and by encouraging members to exercise their rights under the LMRDA.
 Each year OLMS conducts many educational activities from one-on-one meetings with union officers to statewide seminars for hundreds of union officials.
 Assistance is also provided to meet the special needs of union members, employers, consultants and the general public.
 Specifically, OLMS: